Angelastic/hello-world-1/README.md

 - [ ] get someone to do a pull request
 - [ ] get an @mention

-Emoji is fun :sparkles: :tada: :octocat:
+Emoji is fun :sparkles: :tada: :octocat: :camel: :octocat: :tada: